kailin123/kailin123.github.io/content/post/2-stepcount_visualisation.md

 I wanted to get a view of my daily step count data across years.
 Currently, the Apple Health app only offers aggregated views when looking across longer time periods.

-Fortunately, there is an option to export out the data and I decided to try using this to visualise what I wanted.
+Fortunately, there is an option to export out the data.

 {{< blockquote >}}
-  I used Python to parse and read in the .xml file, then used the plotly-calplot package to generate a heatmap.
+  I used Python to parse and read in the .xml file, then used plotly-calplot package to generate a heatmap.
 {{< /blockquote >}}

 ### Heatmap